lindbrook/packageRank/README.md

 ![](man/figures/README-week-1.png)<!-- -->

-Three things are worth noticing.
-First, just like the monthly plot, if the last/current last/current week is still in-progress (it’s not a Sunday), that observation is split into an observed count (gray empty square) and an estimated count (red empty circle).
-Second, if needed, the first observation (far left) is split into an observed count (gray empty square) and a *backdated* count (blue asterisk).
-Backdating is useful because, with a weekly unit of observation, it’s likely that start date will truncate the first week.
-In the example, the start date (01 January 2022) is actually a Saturday (that plus the fact traffic to CRAN is low at the end/beginning of the calendar year is why the first observed count is so small).
-To “complete” the week, I backdate the first observation to include data through the previous Sunday (26 December 2021).
-This way, the first observation will have a complete set of data and will give a more representative count of the data.
-Third, smoothers only use “complete” and backdated data.
+Four things to note.
+First, if the first week (far left) is incomplete (the start date is not a Sunday), that observation is split in two: one point for the observed total on the nominal start date (gray empty square); another point for *backdated* total.Backdating involves completing the week by pushing the nominal start date back to include the previous Sunday (blue asterisk).
+In the example bove, the nominal start date (01 January 2022) is moved back to include data through the previous Sunday (26 December 2021).
+Backdating is useful because with a weekly unit of observation the first observation is likely to be truncated and would give a unrepresentative picture of the data.
+Second, similar to the monthly plot, if the last/current week (far right) is in-progress (the end date is not a Saturday), that observation will be split in two: the observed total (gray empty square) and the estimated total based on the proportion of week completed (red empty circle).
+Third, again like the monthly plot, smoothers only use “complete” (including backdated data) and excluding in-progress or estimated data.
+Fourth, with the exception of in-progress observed totals, points are plotted along the x-axis on the calendar date of Sundays, the first day of the week.

 ### II - computing package download rank percentiles